-Hadlow Tower, in Hadlow village, near Tonbridge in Kent, known as May’s Folly, is a Grade 1 listed building and it is up for sale for £2 million, or you could be lucky enough to win it in a raffle!
+Hadlow Tower, in Hadlow village, near Tonbridge in Kent, known as May’s Folly, is a Grade 1 listed building and it is up for sale for £2 million, you can spend a few nights there with the whole place to yourselves, or you could be lucky enough to win it in a raffle!

 I decided to visit it to have a look round.